 - Protest Song: "Indian Reservation", about the mistreatment of Native Americans.

 - Record Producer: Terry Melcher (the son of Doris Day) did most of their classic period, and played a heavy role in shaping their sound, in some cases playing most of the instruments on their studio recordings.
-Melcher also worked with The Byrds, but of course, these days he's best-known for his dealings with a certain aspiring singer-songwriter.
+Melcher also worked with The Beach Boys and The Byrds, but of course, these days he's best-known for his dealings with a certain aspiring singer-songwriter.

 - The Rez: "Indian Reservation" is a classic "political rez" song.

 - Secondary Character Title: Revere was the keyboardist, Mark Lindsay was the singer.

 - Singer Namedrop: "Paul Revere's Ride", "The Legend of Paul Revere" (which was a song about the band's history).

 - "Stuck at the Airport" Plot: "The Great Airplane Strike", where Mark Lindsay sings about trying (and failing) to find another flight at LAX when one airline goes on strike.